Skip to main content

 Furthermore, IPv6 transition technologies can introduce unexpected

-[RFC7766].
-Furthermore, similar to the guidance in [RFC9715], it
+fall back options [RFC7766].
+Furthermore, similar to the guidance

-for IPv4 and 1220b for IPv6 in TCP sessions carrying DNS
+[DNSFlagDay2020] suggestions) in TCP sessions carrying DNS

 responses.

-one IPv4 address record and one IPv6 address record available for the
+* There is at least one IPv4 address record and one IPv6 address

-name servers of any child delegation within the zone.
+record available for the name servers of any child delegation

 4.2.
-Guidelines for DNS Resolvers
+Guidelines for Recursive DNS Resolvers

-Every recursive DNS resolver SHOULD be dual stack.
+Every recursive DNS resolver SHOULD be dual-stack.

 While the zones that IPv6-only recursive DNS resolvers can resolve